achasseu/vCircTrappist/README.md

 # vCircTrappist

 ## Introduction
-This program allows you to perform circRNA alignments on viral genomes (mono- or multi- segments).
+This program allows to perform circRNA alignments on viral genomes (mono- or multi- segments).
 The whole script might take from 15 minutes to 3 days to run completely depending on the amount of data to process.
 In most cases, the results should be available within an hour.

 The python-based scripts were used in Chasseur _et al_, 2022 and introduced in Chasseur _et al_, 2024 (in preparation).
 If you use this program, you should cite the latter.

 ## Requirements
-We advise at least
+The set-up we used was the following :
 - 64GB RAM
-- 256GB SSD
+- 512GB SSD
 - AMD® Ryzen 7 3700x

-to run vCircTrappist with usual sequencing data (20Gb).
+to run vCircTrappist with a typical sequencing dataset (20Gb).

 ## Dependencies
 #### Python3 (>3.9.7)